bompo/bompo.github.io/_posts/2011-03-01-home-invasion.md

 ### Playstore link:
 <https://play.google.com/store/apps/details?id=de.swagner.homeinvasion&hl=en>

-Home Invasion is a location-based game for Android devices.
+This is a rebrand of PacMap, a location-based game for Android devices.
 You control your spaceship by walking outside in your neighborhood.
 Yes!
 You have to go outside to play this game.
 To play, you need a constant GPS signal, a working internet connection and some nearby roads.